Zywave/booster/src/_areas/blog/posts/2022-04-23-release-notes-april-2022.md

 tags:
   - Release Notes
 ---
-This month's release is a unique one, in that it mostly is focused around us!
+This month's release is a unique one, in that it mostly is focused around enabling, well, us!
 We know, a bit selfish, but we hope that this will enable us in future releases to prioritize work that improves your apps, whether by removing unused components or for finding opportunities to improve your workflows.

 There are three goodies in this release for you, however, so we'll start with those.